LaurentiuSimionescu/Validator/README.md

   <img src="https://github.com/LaurentiuSimionescu/Validator/blob/master/v.png" width="150"/>
 </p>

-This library is written in pure Java and can be used in Java projects or Android projects.
+This library is written in pure Java and can be used in Android projects.
 It offers easy validation for credit cards, email, password, zip code, url, date etc.

 # Download
   - Gradle